jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-custom-subdomains.md

 ## Are custom subdomain names regional?

 Yes.
-Using a custom subdomain name doesn't change any of the regional aspects of your Cognitive Services resource.
+Using a custom subdomain name doesn't change any of the regional aspects of your Cognitive Research Technologies resource.

 ## What are the requirements for a custom subdomain name?